Mortal Kombat Trilogy: Sega Saturn

+MS-DOS and Windows

-The PC version is a direct port of the PlayStation version, developed by Point of View and released almost at the same time as the Sega Saturn port.
-Compared to the PlayStation version, however, this port does not suffer from excessive load times and provides some minor cosmetic differences in the game's introduction.
-There are at least two public revisions of the game for the PC, the latest of them characterized by the word "final" next to the version number in the about dialog box, and featuring gameplay identical to the Greatest Hits release on PlayStation.
+The MS-DOS and Microsoft Windows versions are direct ports from the PlayStation by Point of View and released almost at the same time as the Saturn port.
+These versions have faster load times than the PlayStation.
+There are at least two public revisions of the game, the latest of them characterized by the word "final" next to the version number in the about dialog box, and featuring gameplay identical to the Greatest Hits release on PlayStation.

 The game was re-released digitally on GOG.com on 15 August 2022.